Tyler-OBrien/Okolni-Source-Query-Pool/README.md

 Fix issues with A2S_Info/ServerInfo properties like Port/SteamID//SourceTv/Keywords/GameID which rely on the EDF (Extra Data Flag) which was improperly detecting those other fields being supported

+Dropped support for The Ship and all related properties

 *** Note on Retries and Send/Recieve Timeouts ***